eusetoh/Olympic-Medals-Prediction-Gradient-Descent-/README.md

-Basic script using sklearn to do linear regression, gradient descent, and comparing the output from the two methods
+Basic script using doing (1) sklearn to do linear regression, (2) gradient descent using numpy, and (3) comparing the output from the two methods